 If you have questions related to Milieu's survey platform and/or other product/service offerings feel free to reach out to sales@mili.eu.

-Milieu Insight is a renowned survey software and top market research agency, supporting businesses in their data-driven endeavors.
+Milieu Insight is a renowned survey software and panel research company, supporting businesses in their data-driven endeavors.